Jay Hardway

-Jobke Pieter Hendrik Heiblom (born 27 April 1991), better known by his stage name Jay Hardway (stylised as JΔY HΔRDWΔY), is a Dutch DJ and music producer from Drunen, North Brabant.
+Jobke Pieter Hendrik Heiblom (born 27 April 1991), known professionally as Jay Hardway (stylised as JΔY HΔRDWΔY), is a Dutch DJ and record producer from Drunen, North Brabant.
 He is signed to Spinnin' Records.
 He is best known for his collaboration "Wizard" in conjunction with his fellow Dutch artist Martin Garrix.
 The 2013 single became an international hit charting in Belgium, France and the Netherlands.

 Career

 2012–present: Breakthrough and singles

 Hardway's first collaboration with Martin Garrix "Registration Code" was released in 2012 as a free download through SoundCloud.
 In March 2013, the two released the single "Error 404" through Doorn Records.
 In December 2013, Hardway and Garrix released the single "Wizard" through Spinnin' Records, which became one of their most successful collaborations to date.
 The song peaked at number 16 on the Dutch Singles Chart and number 7 on the UK Singles Chart.
 Hardway released his first solo single "Bootcamp" on 31 May 2014.
 His song "Freedom" with Mike Hawkins was later released in August of the same year.
 Later on 13 November 2015, he released "Electric Elephants" on Spinnin' Records.
 On 17 October 2016, he collaborated with fellow Dutch DJ Martin Garrix on "Spotless".